diffix/reference/docs/led-issues.md

 With the above TT, we could in principle still see that gender (G) is LE by virtue of forcing `G-->1`.
 The difference attack would be protected by the noise itself.

-Yet another alternative would be to ignore the victim/plant i-row altogether when making the TT (or any i-row that aggregates multiple i-rows).
+Yet another alternative would be to ignore the victim/plant i-row altogether when making the TT (or any i-row that aggregates multiple AIDVs).

 I'm on the fence about which approach is best.
 It depends on how complex the approach with full information and flipping is.